Energy arbitrations in the Middle East

 Types of arbitration

 Three notable MITs for the region are the Organisation of Islamic Cooperation Agreement of Promotion, Protection and Guarantee of Investments (the OIC Agreement), the Arab League’s Unified Agreement for the Investment of Arab Capital in the Arab States (the Arab League Agreement) and the Energy Charter Treaty (ECT).
 Both the OIC Agreement and the Arab League Agreement provide that, in certain circumstances, disputes relating to them shall be resolved through arbitration.
 Neither agreement specifies any arbitral institution or rules.
-To date, there have been 15 reported arbitrations relating to the OIC Agreement and six relating to the Arab League Agreement.
+To date, there have been 16 reported arbitrations relating to the OIC Agreement, with the latest case brought by a Lebanese company over a major 640 megawatt oil-fired power plant in Baghdad, against Iraq, and six relating to the Arab League Agreement.

 The ECT is notable for its lack of Middle Eastern state signatories.
 From the region, only Jordan and Yemen are contracting parties to the ECT.
 However, Iran, Iraq and the UAE have signed the International Energy Charter, which is often seen as the first step towards acceding to the ECT.
 If more states from the Middle East do sign the ECT, a spike in the number of investor-state disputes brought against Middle Eastern states can be expected.